jeefy/slurmnetes/README.md

 This project is a decent template and starting path to run HPC clusters on Kubernetes.

+While the focus of this is towards starting and testing locally, the Kubernetes files and the Docker containers can be deployed in a real cluster.

 ## Dependencies
 - minikube (local)
 - kubectl